-How to clean a mattress
+How to clean a mattress for the perfect night's sleep

 3. Protect your mattress with a cover

-Preserve the surface with a mattress protector – go for a design with quilting and extra padding for comfort, or wicking and waterproof top layers for practicality.
+‘Having a protective layer helps to keep your mattress hygienic and stain free, as our bodies can lose up to 500ml of water each night whilst we sleep.
+Mattress protectors can provide an extra layer to shield your mattress from bed bugs and dust mites,’ says Natalie Armstrong, sleep expert at Sealy UK. go for a design with quilting and extra padding for comfort, or wicking and waterproof top layers for practicality.
 Look out for a machine-washable option, so you can clean it with your bed linen.

 4. Use natural cleaners wherever possible

 Natural cleaners, such as bicarbonate of soda and even vodka, are less harsh than chemical solutions, so try these before using the harder stuff.
 Use vodka neat on stains or mix it with water in a spray bottle and spritz your mattress to remove odours.
 Ensure you leave you mattress to air-dry completely before you make the bed again.

-Bicarb is a handy deodoriser – sprinkle it on your mattress, leave it for at least an hour to soak up the smells, then vacuum it (and those pesky odours) off.
+If your mattress is starting to smell Bicarb is a handy deodoriser – sprinkle it on your mattress, leave it for at least an hour to soak up the smells, then vacuum it (and those pesky odours) off on a cool setting.

 5. Remove stains